-We acquired a hotel from one of our borrowers and may acquire additional hotels.
+We own a hotel and may acquire additional hotels.
 For so long as we own hotels or invest in loans secured by hotels and securities collateralized by hotels, we will be exposed to the unique risks of the hospitality sector, including seasonality, volatility and the severe reduction in occupancy caused by the COVID-19 pandemic.

 We own the Renaissance O'Hare, which we acquired through a deed-in-lieu of foreclosure transaction, and we may foreclose upon or otherwise own other hospitality properties in the future.
 The hospitality market is seasonal, highly competitive and influenced by factors such as general and local economic conditions, location, room rates, quality, service levels, reputation and reservation systems, among many other factors.
 The hospitality market generally experiences seasonal slowdown in the third quarter and, to a lesser extent, in the fourth quarter of each year.
+The Renaissance O'Hare has historically experienced a seasonal slowdown in the fourth quarter and first quarter.
 As a result of such seasonality, there will likely be quarterly fluctuations in results of operations of any hospitality properties that we own.
 There are many competitors in this market, and these competitors may have substantially greater marketing and financial resources than those available to us.
 This competition, along with other factors, such as over-building in the hospitality market, may increase the number of rooms available and may decrease the average occupancy and room rates of our hospitality properties.
 The demand for rooms at any hospitality properties that we may acquire will change much more rapidly than the demand for space at other properties that we acquire.
 In addition, any such properties we may own may be adversely affected by factors outside our control, such as extreme weather conditions or natural disasters, terrorist attacks or alerts, outbreaks of contagious diseases, airline strikes, economic factors and other considerations affecting travel.
 For example, the hospitality market has been and continues to be severely impacted by the COVID-19 pandemic, and the pandemic has had a material adverse effect on the performance of the Renaissance O'Hare, which is likely to continue until the effects of the pandemic on travel and in-person gatherings subside.
+We incurred \$2,235 and \$1,737 of net operating losses before depreciation and amortization from the Renaissance O'Hare on the Company's consolidated statement of operations during the years ended December 31, 2021 and 2020, respectively.
 Any of the aforementioned factors could have a material adverse effect on the performance of our hotels, our results of operations, our ability to pay distributions to stockholders and our NAV.